 From a design point of view, these are examples of affordances.
 This is a design principle, based on using precedents.
 Your design gives people what they expect to see, which means they recognise and understand it more easily.

 If you make something look like a button, then expect people to press it.
 If you show an arrow pointing to the left, most people expect it to mean “go back”.
 And so on.
-Icons use a lot of these affordances to make designs easier to understand.
+Icons use these affordances to make designs easier to understand.

 2. Icons improve visual appeal and usability